 08 Jul Kahlil Gibran & The Ass Loaded With Books of Wisdom

 The Lebanese-American writer Kahlil Gibran is best known for his elegant and moving book The Prophet.
 But Gibran produced many other works during his short life, which ended in 1931.
-Since his death, Gibran has inspired countless spiritual progressives, including artists like John Lennon who paraphrased Gibran’s famous verse, “Half of what I say is meaningless, but I say it so that the other half may reach you,” in the Beatle’s song Julia, from the White Album.
+Since his death, Gibran has inspired countless men and women, including artists like John Lennon who paraphrased Gibran’s famous verse, “Half of what I say is meaningless, but I say it so that the other half may reach you,” in the Beatle’s song Julia, from the White Album.

-In A Second Treasury of Kahlil Gibran there is one passage that is especially poignant and should be recalled frequently by Progressive Christians and all who are walking the path of spiritual progress:
+In A Second Treasury of Kahlil Gibran there is one passage that is especially poignant and should be recalled frequently by thoughtful Christians and all who are walking the path of spiritual progress:

 Learn the words of wisdom uttered by the wise and apply them to your own life.
 Live them, but do not make a grand show of reciting them in public—for someone who repeats what they do not fully understand is no better than an ass loaded with books.
 Remember that one person who is just gives the Devil greater affliction than a million blind believers in God.